GenomicsAotearoa/data-management-resources/docs/modules/module09.md

-# Module 09 - Templates for data amanagement
+# Module 09 - Templates for data management

 Here we present a series of templates and examples to help you get started in managing your data.